Farrell-Calhoun... Since 1905

 All the expansion was difficult for the company and in 1957 Neil announced that Farrell-Calhoun was going out of business and he began closing all retail stores.
 Neil was quoted as saying, “Without national distribution and with trade confined to a limited area it was felt the continued operation would no longer be profitable.”
 Farrell-Calhoun never actually stopped manufacturing and the factory kept producing metal primers and spraying enamels to sell to industrial accounts.

-In 1974 Neil was approached by Jack Ward and Joe Bowers about selling Farrell-Calhoun.
-Both men worked for Burk-Hall Paint and they were interested in starting their own paint company.
-In 1974, however, that was impossible due to the unavailability for any new company to obtain the raw materials needed to make paint.
+In 1974, Neil Farrell sold Farrell-Calhoun to Jack Ward and Joe Bowers.
+Both men had been working for Burk-Hall Paint and they were interested in starting their own paint company.
+They decided that buying Farrell-Calhoun was their best option because there was a raw material shortage in 1974, and new companies were not able to obtain all the raw materials needed to make paint.
 Although Farrell-Calhoun had fallen on hard times, it still had a good reputation and established sources for raw materials.
 At the time, the company had sales of approximately $300,000.
-The company’s main customer base included painting contractors and property management.
+The company’s main customer base included painting contractors and property management companies.

-John “Jack” A. Ward, Jr. is the son of a painting contractor and, like John J. Farrell, he was born in St. Louis, Missouri before moving to Memphis.
+John “Jack” A. Ward, Jr. is the son of a painting contractor and like John J. Farrell, he was born in St. Louis, Missouri before moving to Memphis.
 He graduated from Christian Brothers College (now CBHS) and Notre Dame University.
 He received his Masters in Chemistry from the University of Florida.
-Ward had been Burk-Hall’s Technical Director and accrued 15 years of formulation experience when he started running Farrell-Calhoun at the age of 37.
+Ward had been Burk-Hall’s Technical Director and had accrued 15 years of formulation experience by the time he started running Farrell-Calhoun at the age of 37.
 Being a chemist, he was committed to research and development.
 According to Ward, “Initially our success was due to our having a quality, consistent product that was in stock at our stores”.

 By 1977 a new store was opened in Whitehaven and a $65,000 plant renovation was necessary.
 New equipment, loading docks, and elevators for the plant were needed as business increased to $1.3 million in sales.